Active Stealth

 Active Stealth is a 1999 American action film directed by Fred Olen Ray and starring Daniel Baldwin, Paul Michael Robinson, Joe Lala and Tim Abell.

 Premise

-Captain Murphy (Daniel Baldwin), an American fighter pilot, is sent on a mission to Mexico by his commanding officer General Reynolds (Fred Williamson) to combat drug dealer Salvatore (Joe Lala) and free hostages he holds.
+Captain Murphy, an American fighter pilot, is sent on a mission to Mexico by his commanding officer General Reynolds to combat drug dealer Salvatore and free hostages he holds.
 Murphy uses an airplane with experimental stealth technology.
 When he arrives, Murphy finds he has been set up and the plan is to give Salvatore the new plane.